fmencias/fserve/README.md

 ```

- * Library will be available and in maven central after version 0.1 is released.
+**Remarks:** library will be available and in maven central after version 0.1 is released.

 ### Adapters
  * Servlet API Adapter - provides a basic HTTP helper classes for calling fserve directly from the servlet API